 A Quick review of Taj Exotica Resort & Spa Maldives

 Taj Exotica Resort & Spa is set in the middle of a large lagoon and regarded as one of the best resorts in the world – you are guaranteed a Magical Holiday here!
 The 27-acre resort is surrounded by crystal clear waters and white sandy beaches and contains about 64 overwater bungalows (called lagoon villas), four beach villas.
 The resort’s most revered accommodation is the amazing Presidential Suite – Rehendi Presidential Overwater Suite.
-Named after the first Princess in the Maldives, this is an impressive suite which offers guests a 450 sq meter villa with a 25-foot freshwater pool and glass bathroom complete with a bathtub overlooking the ocean.
+Named after the first Princess in the Maldives, this is an impressive suite that offers guests a 450 sq meter villa with a 25-foot freshwater pool and glass bathroom complete with a bathtub overlooking the ocean.
 Make time to sample the heavenly and offerings at the Taj Spa with its rejuvenating massages, body scrubs, and time-honored Indian treatments based on ancient sciences.
 You can choose to simply be or avail the resort water facilities, they feature a whole host of recreational facilities and have delicious restaurants and beach bars where you can dine on scrumptious meals while sinking your toes in the soft sand.

 9 Reasons why we loved Taj Exotica Resort & Spa, Maldives

 Taj Exotica Resort and Spa is located on the Emboodhu Finolhu Island which used to be called ‘Three Coconut Island’.
 It is in the middle of one of the largest lagoons in the Maldives.
 Situated over the lagoon, the resort’s 64 sea-view villas and suites provide luxurious and lavish retreats, while maintaining a balance with nature.
-Each villa features classic Maldavian style accommodations that have palm-thatched roofs, interiors with natural wood finishes, large windows with panoramic views of the lagoon, king size beds, and many of the villas have private plunge pools.
+Each villa features classic Maldivian style accommodations that have palm-thatched roofs, interiors with natural wood finishes, large windows with panoramic views of the lagoon, king size beds, and many of the villas have private plunge pools.

 We were in two Deluxe Villas, that had its own pool and a bathtub with sea view.
 While one additional bed can be added to the rooms (which might work for smaller families), since our kids are a little older we ended up getting 2 villas.
 We saw a lot of families visiting and the resort seemed to be popular for families and couples on their honeymoon.
 I loved the architecture and the decor inspired by the local Maldivian culture.
-Falling asleep to the sound of the ocean and waking up to sunrises was a experience like none other.
+Falling asleep to the sound of the ocean and waking up to sunrises was an experience like none other.

 Easy to get to

 We flew from Chennai to Male through Colombo on SriLankan Airlines.
-Taj Exotica is located not too far from the Malé airport and is just a 20 minute boat ride away.
+Taj Exotica is located not too far from the Malé airport and is just a 20-minute boat ride away.
 You don’t have to take a seaplane there.
 To get to some of the Maldivian resorts that are located further away, you will have to take a seaplane, adding a few more $$ to the vacation budget.
 You can still opt for a scenic tour of Maldives on a seaplane to get a bird’s eye view of the atolls and islands sprinkled in this beautiful part of the Indian Ocean.
-A 15 minute session of photo flights will run you around $220 per person on the TransMaldivian Airline.
+A 15-minute session of photo flights will run you around $220 per person on the TransMaldivian Airline.

-Just a 15 minute boat ride from the Male airport and you are in paradise!
+Just a 15-minute boat ride from the Male airport and you are in paradise!

 Maldivian Welcome and Hospitality

 As soon as the boat pulled up to the resort, we were given a warm Maldivian welcome with music, rose petal shower and shell necklaces.
 The resort staff we encountered were friendly and always helpful whether it was organizing our boat trips, meal arrangements or buggy rides inside the resort.
-It comes as no surprise that the resort was places #2 Top Resorts in the Indian Ocean and #8 Best Resorts in the World by the Conde Nast Traveler US Readers’ Choice Awards in 2018.
+It comes as no surprise that the resort was placed #2 Top Resorts in the Indian Ocean and #8 Best Resorts in the World by the Conde Nast Traveler US Readers’ Choice Awards in 2018.

 Yummy Indian food and locally sourced delicacies

 For dining, there was always fresh and locally sourced food served at 24 Degrees, which is where we had most of our meals.
 One thing we love about staying at Taj properties is having access to Indian food and Taj Exotica did not disappoint.
-We enjoyed our usually favorites of egg burji(scrambled eggs with Indian spices), Poori masala (Puffed Wheat bread with potato curry) and Panner dishes.
+We enjoyed our usual favorites of egg burji(scrambled eggs with Indian spices), Poori masala (Puffed Wheat bread with potato curry) and Panner dishes.
 They served a wide assortment of delicacies ranging from Pan-Asian cuisine to international favorites, fresh seafood was a highlight.
-We has lunch some days at the Pool Bar & Restaurant that has pizzas and other snacks.
+We had lunch some days at the Pool Bar & Restaurant that has pizzas and other snacks.
 We had dinner one night at the Deep End.
 I have to say in-room or private dining options were the best – a nice setup of breakfast or snacks and champagne after a morning swim.

 Indian food at 24 Degrees, named so because it is 24 degrees from the Equator

-In room dining options were perfect for early morning breakfast and post swim snacks
+In-room dining options were perfect for early morning breakfast and post-swim snacks

 Wellness and Ayurveda treatments at the Spa

-The Jiva Spa provides age old Indian rejuvenation therapies ranging from aromatherapy massages, wellness treatments, yoga, and meditation.
+The Jiva Spa provides age-old Indian rejuvenation therapies ranging from aromatherapy massages, wellness treatments, yoga, and meditation.
 Offered by trained experts using exclusive natural products in a beautiful and harmonious setting, the spa offers many signature treatments.
 Opt for a massage, I loved the Abhyanga – where medicated herbal oils are generously applied in gentle strokes by the skilled therapists, giving you a healthy body and mind.

 Off to the Spa!